-LIMITATIONS ON PROCEEDINGS AGAINST TRUSTEES: CORYA, WOODWARD AND FLA.
+LIMITATIONS ON PROCEEDINGS AGAINST TRUSTEES: CORYA, WOODWARD, AND FLA.
 STAT. §736.1008

-The Florida Trust Code contains a section titled “limitations on proceedings against trustees” that is a limitation of actions and accrual of claims statute specifically applicable to claims for breach of fiduciary duty in the context of trusts.
+The Florida Trust Code contains a section titled “limitations on proceedings against trustees” which is a limitation of actions and accrual of claims statute specifically applicable to claims for breach of fiduciary duty in the context of trusts.
 Specifically, Fla.
 Stat. §736.1008 provides, in pertinent part, as follows (emphasis and commentary added for clarification):

 (1) Except as provided in subsection (2), all claims by a beneficiary against a trustee for breach of trust are barred as provided in chapter 95 as to: